Daniesmor/scratch_anonymous_downloader/README.md

 - Docker
 - Docker Compose

-WARNING: The program has been ONLY tested with Ubunti Linux so if you use Windows it may not works correct.
+WARNING: The program has been ONLY tested with Ubuntu 22.04 so if you use Windows it may not works correct.

 ### Instructions: